Etrian Odyssey II

 Etrian Odyssey II: Heroes of Lagaard is a 2008 dungeon crawler role-playing video game by Atlus for the Nintendo DS.
 Heroes of Lagaard is the sequel to Etrian Odyssey.

 A remake, titled Etrian Odyssey 2 Untold: The Fafnir Knight, was released for Nintendo 3DS in 2014.
-A remastered version of the original is set to release for Nintendo Switch and Windows in June 2023 under the title Etrian Odyssey II HD.
+A remastered version of the original was released for Nintendo Switch and Windows in June 2023 under the title Etrian Odyssey II HD.

 Story

 Within the Grand Duchy of High Lagaard, a crisis has suddenly caused renewed interest in a floating castle which resides high in the clouds overhead.
 According to the available research, it can be reached by traversing a forested maze, the Yggdrasil Labyrinth, composed of many levels.
 In an effort to obtain the mythical "Grail of Kings" said to be kept in the floating palace, the Duke of High Lagaard is now recruiting adventurers in order to explore the labyrinth and discover exactly how to reach the castle.
 The player takes the role of the leader of one such guild of adventurers.